abhinavsingh/proxy.py/README.md

                         the client in a single recv() operation.
 Bump this value for faster uploads at the expense of increased RAM.
+  --devtools-ws-path DEVTOOLS_WS_PATH
+                        Default: /devtools.
+Only applicable if --enable-
+                        devtools is used.
   --disable-headers DISABLE_HEADERS
                         Default: None.
 Comma separated list of headers to remove before dispatching client request to upstream